WilliTourt/STM32-Elegant-Debug/README.md

 - C++ implementation is in `Src-CPP/`

 ## Quick Start
-- Depends on STM32Cube HAL and at least one UART enabled, or USB-CDC enabled (enable USB_DEVICE middleware in MX and set to CDC class).
+- Depends on STM32Cube HAL / Renesas RA FSP, At least one UART enabled, or USB-CDC enabled (USB-CDC are currently only available on STM32.
+Enable USB_DEVICE middleware in MX and set to CDC class).
 - The output buffer length is controlled by the `DEBUG_BUFFER_LEN` macro (default 256).
 - Output method (UART/USB) is controlled by the `USB_AS_DEBUG_PORT` macro (default 0 for UART; set to 1 for USB-CDC).